IBM/event-notifications-destination-webpush-sdk/README.md

  ```js
  enPush.enableMessageStatusReport(true) // send false for disabling the status.
  ```
 >**Note**: By default status reporting is disabled.
-Status tracking feature is not supported for safari browser and it is available for Firefix and Chrome browsers.
+Status tracking feature is not supported for safari browser and it is available for Firefox and Chrome browsers.

 ## Questions